Fitting finale: Dodgers win title, lose Turner to COVID-19 - WHIZ News

 About 2 1/2 weeks after the Lakers won the NBA title while finishing their season in the NBA bubble in Orlando, Florida, the Dodgers gave Los Angeles another championship in this year when the novel coronavirus pandemic has delayed, shortened and moved around sports seasons.

-The MLB season didn’t start until late July and was abbreviated to 60 games for the shortest regular season since 1878.
+The MLB season didn’t start until late July and was abbreviated for the shortest regular season since 1878.
 And the expanded postseason, with 16 teams making it instead of 10, almost went the full distance.

 It ended when Urías got the last two out Tampa Bay batters on called third strikes — the 15th and 16 Ks by the Rays, with catcher Austin Barnes stuffing the last pitch in his back pocket.
 Along with the 11 strikeouts by the Dodgers, it was the most combined strikeouts in a nine-inning World Series game.

-Chants of “M-V-P!, M-V-P!” broke out when he hit his double in the sixth off reliever Nick Anderson.
-Snell, the 2018 AL Cy Young Award winner had had already struck out Betts twice, plus the Dodgers leadoff hitter had a .531 OPS against lefties this season, compared to 1.061 versus right-handers.
+Chants of “M-V-P!, M-V-P!” broke out when Betts hit his double in the sixth off reliever Nick Anderson, who allowed runs in seven consecutive relief appearances, the longest streak in MLB postseason history.

 Those chants got even louder — even with the a limited crowd of 11,437 — when Betts went deep on an 0-2 pitch by hard-throwing right-hander Pete Fairbanks.